What are dental veneers?

 The preparation begins by placing the veneer blueprint onto the surfaces of your teeth.
 The required material thickness is removed from the blueprint and the required margins are refined.
 With careful planning, minimal or even no enamel removal may be required.

 If only edge bonding or a space closure is to be done with composite, then no trimming of the teeth may be needed.
 Your teeth are cleaned, sharp edges are smoothed and the tooth surface is chemically prepared to receive the porcelain or resin material.

 Some patients choose to have this stage done with local anaesthetic since we will be working close to the gum line.

-A mould or digital scan of your prepared teeth is then made and transferred to the dental laboratory.
-Temporary plastic veneers may be attached to the prepared teeth in the meantime.
+A mould of the prepared teeth is made and transferred to the dental laboratory.
+Temporary plastic veneers are attached to the prepared teeth in the meantime.

 Step 3: Fitting the Veneers

-If you are receiving resin veneers, we may choose to make the veneer directly in your mouth.
-The resin is layered on to the tooth surface and the material is hardened with a special light.
+If you are receiving resin veneers, we make the veneer directly in your mouth.
+The resin is layered on to the tooth surface and the material is cured with a special light.
 Further adjustments and fine polishing are completed at a subsequent appointment.

 Once your lab-made final veneers are ready, the temporary veneers are then removed.
 The colour, shape and fit of your new veneers will be checked against the prototype and blueprint.
 The new veneers are then carefully bonded to your teeth using a very strong dental adhesive.

-We work closely with our team of ceramic artists to match porcelain veneers to your own teeth.
+We work closely with our ceramists to match porcelain veneers to your own teeth.